skokielibrary/spl-content/_content/annabelle/services--bookmobile.markdown

 Our Bookmobile brings books, DVDs, and more to locations throughout Skokie five days a week.

 If you'd like us to put an item on the Bookmobile for you, call 847-673-7774 at least one day in advance.
-For more information on Bookmobile services, contact Gail Dunlap at TK.
+For more information on Bookmobile services, email Gail Dunlap at gdunlap@skokielibrary.info.

 ##Stops